Top 5 communication barriers in the workplace and how to overcome them

 The objective is defined as the big goal to be achieved, and the key results help to measure the progress towards hitting that objective.
 They can be created top-down and bottom-up, and it’s key for company level OKRs to be established first.

 How does this help with communication you ask?
-It helps remove barriers to effective communication when employees are informed and aware of the common goal they are all working towards.
+It helps remove communication barriers in the workplace when employees are informed and aware of the common goal they are all working towards.
 By having company OKRs, which are designed to be public and set for everyone in the business, all employees have a clear picture of what is expected of them.

 This also facilitates employee OKRs to be established, where each employee has a say in how they can help achieve the company OKRs through their respective roles.
 OKRs help to build a culture of transparency, which in turn cultivates trust and team spirit when everyone is cognisant of their individual roles and responsibilities.